Ralph Gray (politician)

-Ralph Gray (ca 1740 – December 27, 1813) was a seigneur, businessman and political figure in Lower Canada.
+Ralph Gray (c 1740 – December 27, 1813) was a seigneur, businessman and political figure in Lower Canada.

 He was born during or before 1740, probably in Scotland, and came to North America during the Seven Years' War, serving in Major-General Jeffery Amherst's troops.
+Gray was a regimental tailor and was a Private and later as Sergeant in the British Army.
 He was wounded at the Battle of the Plains of Abraham.
 After the war, he set up shop as a tailor in the town of Quebec.
 Some time afterwards, he married Mary Ann Scott.
 In 1774, he purchased the sub-fief of Grandpré from William Grant.
 Gray expanded into importing and opened a wholesale outlet.
 He retired from business in 1778.
-In 1789, he became part-owner of a toll bridge over the Saint-Charles River.
+In 1789, he became part-owner of a toll bridge over the Saint-Charles River and sold land in Lower Town to John Black.
 Gray was a shareholder of the Union Hotel at Quebec.
 In 1808, he was elected to the Legislative Assembly of Lower Canada for Quebec; he was reelected in 1809.
 He opposed measures taken to declare Pierre-Amable de Bonne ineligible to sit in the assembly after de Bonne became a judge.
 In 1810, Gray married Phoebe Wallen, the widow of James Frost, after the death of his first wife.
 They separated in 1813.

 He died at Beauport in 1813.